 Several Next Generation Air Transportation Systems concepts require aircraft to be able to safely fly routes on the same airspace in a timely fashion.
 Therefore it is necessary that aircraft are able to navigate on routes with spatial and temporal constraints.
 Here at the GRITS Lab, we propose an optimal control approach at solving the problem.

 Many tasks to be solved by multi-agent systems can be formed in terms of a cost, where task completion corresponds to minimizing the cost.
 For example, the figure below depicts multi-agent formation control where agents must collectively decide upon parameters of the formation (such as displacement, rotation, and spread) while moving into position.
 By having […]

 As robots evolve they are becoming increasingly “smarter”, but still can not and do not learn the way humans learn.
 For example, humans have evolved to move by walking or running; however, humans can learn how to move by other means (e.g. swimming, skateboarding, riding bikes, etc.).
 I don’t know of any current robot that […]

-The idea behind this project is to route multiple robots to service spatially distributed requests at specified time instants, while optimizing some criterion, e.g. the total distance travelled.
-The routing problem is similar to the well known m-TSP or the vehicle routing problem, except that it is temporally constrained in that every request must be met at a [...]
+The idea behind this project is to route multiple robots to service spatially distributed requests at specified time instants, while optimizing some criterion, for instance the total distance travelled, or the total time of travel.
+The routing problem is similar to the well known Multiple Traveling Salesman Problem (m-TSP) or the Vehicle Routing Problem (VRP), except […]

 The goal of this project is to develop distributed control strategies to automatically reconfigure an ensemble of individual robotic modules from an initial configuration into a desired target configuration.
 A configuration in our work is a three-dimensional geometric arrangement of cubic modules where a cubic module is the basic building block of our system.
 Modular […]